Whitten Oval: Current use and growth of VFL/AFLW football

-2022/23 redevelopments
+2022-2024 redevelopments

 In May 2019 the Western Bulldogs unveiled a $150 million redevelopment plan to upgrade spectator facilities at Whitten Oval.
 The proposal would boost the capacity to 18,000 and result in the reconstruction of the EJ Whitten Stand, add seating around the ground, install permanent broadcast-quality lighting, and construct an indoor training field and convention centre.
 The following year the club confirmed that $58 million would be spent to proceed with the EJ Whitten Stand reconstruction and permanent lighting, as well as the re-size the oval, install terracing on the eastern and southern side of the ground and make other alterations.
 This is referred to as the "Stage 2 redevelopment".

-As of January 2021 $36.8 million has been secured (from the Victorian Government), with the sources for the remaining amount unspecified.
+As of January 2021, $36.8 million was secured (from the Victorian Government), with the sources for the remaining amount unspecified.
 Council approval was granted in late 2020.
 In mid-2022 the club confirmed that construction would soon proceed over an 18-month period and include the rebuilding of the Whitten Grandstand, construction of a high-performance centre and indoor sports field, realignment of the oval surface, improvement in spectator amenities, and facilities for the club's foundation and women's health programs.

-The demolition and replacement of the EJ Whitten Stand commenced in July 2022.
+The demolition and replacement of the EJ Whitten Stand commenced in July 2022 and the oval's redevelopment was completed in July 2024.
+The new EJ Whitten Stand was completely rebuilt to include 920 undercover seats in club colors, behind which an 82-seat theatrette with a 10 square-metre video board, the club museum, merchandise shop and administration facilities were constructed.

+The football department was relocated to the Barkly Street end of the ground, which incorporates a 1800 square-metre indoor training field, large gymnasium, a heat chamber, a 15-person sauna, and cold and hot pools.

+In February 2024, Mission Foods, a long-term partner of the Bulldogs, was announced as the new naming rights sponsor of Whitten Oval.